Fun in the Sun: 5 Deck Boat Tips for Summer

 Rather than rushing into the water and hoping for the best, give your boat a thorough spring boat inspection.
 It's much easier to complete a general cleaning and equipment maintenance check while still in storage or on the trailer.

-Debris removal and small improvements will be easier to do out of the water, but if you uncover anything unsavory, like boat pests for example, you can handle it right then and there (particularly if it involves your engine) on dry land.
+Debris removal, hull cleaning and small improvements will be easier to do out of the water, but if you uncover anything unsavory, like boat pests, for example, you can handle it right then and there (particularly if it involves your engine) on dry land.

 If you put your boat away in storage, it should already be dry.
 However, especially in the summer after you finish each ride, you should make sure everything is clean as a whistle (and dry as the desert) before you head out again.